Raafat Alsabbagh

 intelligence (4)

 Epstein invited Alsabbagh to send 'Mohammed' (likely a Saudi royal) to see MIT labs.
-June 2, 2016 email: 'If Mohammed really wants to see the future, after seeing the past in Washington with Obama, we should take him to see the Laboratory at MIT. advanced robotics.
+A June 2, 2016 email reads: 'If Mohammed really wants to see the future, after seeing the past in Washington with Obama, we should take him to see the Laboratory at MIT. advanced robotics.
 Artificial Intelligence.'
-This positions Epstein as a conduit offering Saudi royals access to US tech/academic institutions, paralleling the IPI model of using prestigious contacts to build influence networks.
+The offer is consistent with a pattern in which Epstein presented access to U.S. technology and academic institutions as something he could broker for Gulf principals.

-Alsabbagh sent Epstein article about Russian beauty queen selling virginity in Dubai (Sep 23, 2016).
-Epstein responded: 'finally you send me something worthwhile. this is a russian bond offering' (EFTA02450831).
-This exchange demonstrates: (1) Alsabbagh understood Epstein's interests in young women and sent relevant content; (2) Epstein made a financial metaphor ('russian bond offering') about sexual commodification.
-Alsabbagh was also introduced to Ruemmler ('obamas former counsel') by Epstein in June 2016 as 'kathy will see you both in new york on the weekend' (EFTA02448066).
+Alsabbagh sent Epstein an article about a Russian beauty queen selling her virginity in Dubai (Sep 23, 2016).
+Epstein responded, 'finally you send me something worthwhile. this is a russian bond offering' (EFTA02450831).
+The exchange shows Alsabbagh selecting content of the kind Epstein responded to, and Epstein framing the article in financial terms.
+Separately, Epstein introduced Alsabbagh to Ruemmler ('obamas former counsel') in June 2016 with the line 'kathy will see you both in new york on the weekend' (EFTA02448066).

-Epstein sent Saudi-related news to a group including both Alahmadi, Alsabbagh, AND Terje Rod-Larsen together (EFTA02664708).
-Article was about Trump's Tom Barrack and inauguration (Jan 9, 2017 LA Times).
-This extends the paired Saudi conduit to include Rod-Larsen as Norwegian backchannel in the same intelligence distribution.
-Separate emails to same pair: Saudi bond issuance warnings (EFTA02455101), Saudi bankruptcy risk (EFTA02447885), 9/11 lawsuits (EFTA02656241), Doha bank CEO on Saudi debt (EFTA02449910).
-Pattern: Epstein aggregated US media coverage relevant to Saudi financial/political interests and distributed to his Saudi contacts as a group.
+Epstein sent Saudi-related news to a group that included Alahmadi, Alsabbagh, and Terje Rod-Larsen together (EFTA02664708).
+The article concerned Trump's Tom Barrack and the inauguration (Jan 9, 2017, Los Angeles Times).
+The same distribution grouped the Saudi pair with Rod-Larsen, the Norwegian diplomat.
+Other emails to the same pair covered Saudi bond issuance warnings (EFTA02455101), Saudi bankruptcy risk (EFTA02447885), 9/11 lawsuits (EFTA02656241), and a Doha bank CEO on Saudi debt (EFTA02449910).
+The records indicate Epstein aggregated U.S. media coverage relevant to Saudi financial and political interests and distributed it to his Saudi contacts as a group.

 Full Timeline